collective/collective.cmisbrowser/README.rst

  - An interval between cache cleanups in seconds.

-Change the values and click the ‘Save’ button.
+Change the values and click the *Save* button.

 Compatibility
 =============